What are scratch orgs?

-- You first need an org to act as your Dev Hub, and to do that you must enable Dev Hub for a Salesforce org, using the Salesforce user interface.
+- You first need to enable Dev Hub for a Salesforce org, using the Salesforce user interface.
 (For information on how to do this, take a look at their support guide.)

 - If you haven't yet linked this org to Gearset, navigate to the Salesforce orgs page, under

 ADD NEW ORGANIZATION…and add your Dev Hub org as a normal org connection.